irisgali/docs/docs/community/install.md

-Follow the following process to install `runai-docker`.
+Follow the process below to install `runai-docker`.

 ## Prerequisites